KBox is the open-hardware and open-source solution for the avid sailor who wants to inter-connect old and new equipments on board.

 We also have a mailing list email@example.com.
 The mailing list is opened to everyone.
 If you have any question, please join the list and ask away!

-KBox is a work in progress and although the hardware as already been tested on 6 different boats, it should really be considered a prototype.
+KBox is a work in progress and although the hardware as already been tested on over 10 different boats, it should really be considered a prototype.

 Use KBox for development but do not rely on KBox for navigation or safety!
 Always have with you alternative source of positioning and communication!
 If you choose to connect KBox to your batteries, please make sure you know what you are doing or ask a qualified marine electrician to help!